Thesis Prize

 GWIC awards a yearly prize recognizing an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.

 Members of the gravitational-wave community are invited to nominate students who have performed notable research on any aspect of gravitational-wave science.
 Theses will be judged on (i) originality and creativity of the research, (ii) importance to the field of gravitational waves and gravitational wave detection, broadly interpreted, and (iii) clarity of presentation.
 The winner will receive a certificate of recognition and a prize of US $1,000.
-We aim to award the 2023 prizes at the LISA Symposium meeting in July 2024.
+The 2024 prize will be awarded at an international meeting in summer 2025.
+Limited travel funds (up to €1,000) will be available for the winner to attend the prize award event.

-Electronic submission of the thesis and letters is strongly preferred, with the thesis, abstract and the letters in separate pdf files (four files in total).
-Electronic copies of the nomination materials may be sent to Michele Vallisneri.
-All submissions will be acknowledged; if an acknowledgement is not received shortly after the deadline, please contact Michele.
-Please also provide a contact email address, and current institution for the nominee in the nomination letter.
+Electronic submissions are strongly preferred, with the thesis, abstract and the letters in separate pdf files (four files in total).
+Electronic copies of the nomination materials may be sent to gwic-braccini-prize@phys.ethz.ch.
+Please provide also a contact email address and the current institution of the nominee in the nomination letter.
+All submissions will be acknowledged.
+If an acknowledgement is not received shortly after the deadline, or for any other matter, please email gwic-braccini-prize@phys.ethz.ch.

 Eleonora Polini (Universite Savoie Mont Blanc)